codememory1/dto/README.md

 * What is Context in decorators?
 * How to create your own decorators?
 * What is a collector and how to create your own collector ?
+* How to create a context factory?
+* How to create your own key naming strategy?
+* How to create your own DTO property provider?

 > [ ! ] Please note that in the DataTransfer, all properties that we process must have the access modifier _"public"_